A Typical Disabled Accessible Toilet Refurbishment Specification

 Grab rails should contrast visually against the wall colour.

 Taps and Flush Controls for Doc-M Toilets & Washrooms

 A higher-end specification will include extras such as sensor flush systems for toilets as well as sensor-operated taps.
 In the majority of cases, sensor-operated equipment will be Doc-M compliant as it can be used easily by those with limited dexterity or who by nature of their disability are too weak to operate other types of control.

 Care as always should be taken to mount these accessories in the correct locations and so that there is visual contrast to enable them to be clearly seen.
 Usually, the ‘correct’ location would be where the non-sensor operated equivalent would be installed.

-Due to the cost-saving implications of buying a full Doc-M pack, it is not unusual to find that is more cost effective to buy a full Doc-M disabled toilet pack with a flush device (and possibly cistern) and tap and then discard these items in favour of sensor items.
+Due to the cost-saving implications of buying a full Doc-M pack, it is not unusual to find that it is more cost-effective to buy a full Doc-M disabled toilet pack with a flush device (and possibly cistern) and tap and then discard these items in favour of sensor items.
 It often works out cheaper in comparison to buying the individual items required to make up a Doc-M pack omitting the standard tap and flush device and then adding sensor versions.

 Below is a typical example of a school toilet refurbishment specification.
 This has been supplied by our sister company Lan Services Ltd who specialise in washroom toilet refurbishment and design projects.